 Is this just me?

-- with your higher purpose or vision for how life should be.
+- Your higher purpose or vision for how life should be.

 I read a study and I believe it.
 The best people for your career are not your friends or close associates.